 The formaldehyde level within the indoor air range from 0.02 to 4 ppm.
 In contrast, outdoor formaldehyde levels range around 0.0002-0.006 ppm within rural areas and around 0.001-0.02 ppm within urban areas.

-Certain common sources lead to formaldehyde contact, like pressed wood products, including plywood.
-Apart from its formaldehyde sources include adhesives and flues.
+Specific common sources lead to formaldehyde contact, like pressed wood products, including plywood.
+Apart from its formaldehyde, sources include adhesives and flues.

 It is commonly present in our kitchen.
-It is also present in preservatives and is produced at smoking or cooking.
+It is also present in preservatives and is produced by smoking or cooking.

-Formaldehyde is also present in paper towels, air fresheners, nail polish removers, nail paints, toothpaste, baby care products, and so on.
+Formaldehyde is also present in paper towels, air fresheners, nail polish removers, paints, toothpaste, baby care products, etc.

 How Does Formaldehyde Affect the Body?